Here are some of the questions we are commonly asked about the trip. Click on the question to see the answers.

 Mostly we experience satisfaction at having pedalled so far.
 If we had wanted to simply enjoy ourselves, we would have booked a no-hassle package tour of Kenya.
 Our objective is to experience and explore the world first hand, not just have fun like ordinary, sane people.
 Plus we like all the sympathy mail.

 We're flexible.
 It took us 17 months to cycle the 30,000 kilometers to Cape Town.
 Now we've decided to slow things down and enjoy ourselves more.
-We're not under any time pressure to return to Europe, so we'll cycle at a rhythm that feels comfortable
+We weren't under any time pressure to return to Europe, so we cycled at a rhythm that felt comfortable.
+To cross the USA and cycle through South America should take us about 18 months.

 Back in 2001 Amaya ran across a book written by 2 sisters who had cycled from Paris to Beijing.
 They had absolutely no experience cycling long distances or even traveling for extended periods, yet they were able to realize their dream.
 That summer we spent 10 days cycling in France and, although we enjoyed the trip immensely, no other trips followed in the next two years.
 In spring 2005 we set out on our bikes again, having been inspired by some of Amaya's students (thanks Sylvia and Winfried!)who were planning cycling trips.
 And all of sudden Amaya got it in her head that the long planned backpacking Africa trip should be done on bicycle.
 'Are you insane?' was Eric's knee-jerk reaction 'There are deserts to be crossed in Africa, wild beasts to confronted and half the continent is either in the midst of, on the verge of or recovering from civil war.'
 Undaunted, Amaya continued her subtle techniques of persuasion and eventually Eric too became convinced of the trip's feasibility.
 So, to sum things up, apart from a few week-long bike trips in France and Germany, we're new to long-distance cycling.